-JianTing Zhang, Ph.D., chair Kandace Williams, Ph.D., co-track director Dayanidhi Raman, Ph.D., co-track director
+JianTing Zhang, Ph.D., chair Xiaohong Li, Ph.D., Track Director

 The Cancer Biology track within the Biomedical Science Program at the University of Toledo fosters young scientists to become cutting-edge researchers who understand the molecular and genetic basis of cancer and the knowledge to develop improved therapies for human cancer.
 Students in the Cancer Biology track develop scientific thinking and laboratory skills to approach cancer research questions in ways that will best lead to success.
 Graduates of the Cancer Biology program move on to become successful scientists and leaders in academic, government, and industrial settings.
 CAB students may pursue the Doctor of Philosophy (PhD) degree or, after acceptance into the medical school, a combined MD/PhD degree.
 The Masters' degree in Cancer Biology is not currently offered.